Red Army: Russian Civil War

 The Red Army used special regiments for ethnic minorities, such as the Dungan Cavalry Regiment commanded by the Dungan Magaza Masanchi.
-It also co-operated with armed Bolshevik Party-oriented volunteer units, the special task units – chasti osobogo naznacheniya – or ChON, from 1919 to 1925.
+It also co-operated with armed Bolshevik Party-oriented volunteer units, the Forces of Special Purpose from 1919 to 1925.

 The slogan "exhortation, organization, and reprisals" expressed the discipline and motivation which helped ensure the Red Army's tactical and strategic success.
-On campaign, the attached Cheka special punitive brigades conducted summary field courts-martial and executions of deserters and slackers.
+On campaign, the attached Cheka special punitive brigades conducted summary field court-martial and executions of deserters and slackers.
 Under Commissar Yan Karlovich Berzin, the brigades took hostages from the villages of deserters to compel their surrender; one in ten of those returning was executed.
 The same tactic also suppressed peasant rebellions in areas controlled by the Red Army, the biggest of these being the Tambov Rebellion.
 The Soviets enforced the loyalty of the various political, ethnic, and national groups in the Red Army through political commissars attached at the brigade and regimental levels.
 The commissars also had the task of spying on commanders for political incorrectness.
-Political commissars whose Chekist detachments retreated or broke in the face of the enemy earned the death penalty.
 In August 1918, Trotsky authorized General Mikhail Tukhachevsky to place blocking units behind politically unreliable Red Army units, to shoot anyone who retreated without permission.
 In 1942, during the Great Patriotic War (1941–1945) Joseph Stalin reintroduced the blocking policy and penal battalions with Order 227.

-The Red Army controlled by the Russian Soviet Federative Socialist Republic invaded and annexed newly independent states of the former Russian Empire, incorporating them into the Soviet Union.
+In the spring of 1919, Anna Novikova was enrolled in the school of infantry commanders in Moscow.
+After completing military training, she became the first woman to command a combat unit of the Red Army.
+In 1920, she fought on an armored train.

 Polish–Soviet War and prelude

-The Soviet westward offensive of 1918–19 occurred at the same time as the general Soviet move into the areas abandoned by the Ober Ost garrisons that were being withdrawn to Germany following the end of World War I. This merged into the 1919–1921 Polish–Soviet War, in which the Red Army invaded Poland, reaching the central part of the country in 1920, but then suffered a resounding defeat in Warsaw, which put an end to the war.
+The Soviet westward offensive of 1918–1919 occurred at the same time as the general Soviet move into the areas abandoned by the Ober Ost garrisons that were being withdrawn to Germany in the aftermath of World War I. This merged into the 1919–1921 Polish–Soviet War, in which the Red Army invaded Poland, reaching the central part of the country in 1920, but then suffered a resounding defeat in Warsaw, which put an end to the war.
 During the Polish Campaign the Red Army numbered some 6.5 million men, many of whom the Army had difficulty supporting, around 581,000 in the two operational fronts, western and southwestern.
 Around 2.5 million men and women were mobilized in the interior as part of reserve armies.